Our Curriculum Design

 Strengthening and developing key competencies is the fundamental goal of all learning at Limehills School.

 Our curriculum is designed around ‘curriculum cornerstones’.
-These are key events in our school calendar (such as the Southland Speech Competition or Southland Science Fair) or key aspects of our local curriculum context (such as our school farm or enviroschool projects.)
+These are key events in our school calendar (such as the Southland Speech Competition or Southland Science Fair) or key aspects of our local curriculum context (such as our school farm or enviroschool projects or Student Volunteer Army.)

 We adopt an integrated approach to our curriculum design.
 Sometimes Literacy and Numeracy can be meaningfully integrated, but not always.
 Explicit learning progressions have been developed and a formal assessment schedule is in place for these core subjects.

 All other Learning Areas are always treated with an integrated approach.
 This means that our learning is built around our ‘curriculum cornerstones’.
 Sometimes one or two Learning Areas are particularly prominent (eg PE in Term 1 or Science in Term 3) but teachers work hard to ensure a balanced curriculum over a two year period.